-Most deep learning algorithms need thousands or millions of labeled examples in order to produce the desired results, and the introduction of adversarial training is helping to eliminate the necessity of so much data.
+Most deep learning algorithms need thousands or millions of labelled examples in order to produce the desired results, and the introduction of adversarial training is helping to eliminate the necessity of so much data.
 Basically, AIs are able to learn complex tasks by imitating an ‘expert’ - the discriminator.
 GANs have been able to train two separate networks with competitive goals and can be used to draw images, categorise images, and also identify sentiment, rules and instructions.
-Facebook and Google are now among many companies who now rely heavily on GANs in their DL models, and in advance of his presentation in San Francisco, Ian spoke to us about both his current work at Google Brain, and the progression of GANs.
+Facebook and Google are now among many companies who now rely heavily on GANs in their DL models, and after his presentation in San Francisco last year, Ian spoke to us about both his current work at Google Brain, and the progression of GANs.

 Currently leading a small group of researchers studying adversarial techniques in machine learning, Ian’s work at Google Brain is exploring how it can be possible ‘to make algorithms that work well even when an adversary intentionally tries to make the algorithm fail.’
 He explained how they are working on real-world scenarios for instance a spammer trying to send an email that will get through a filter, in other cases they study imaginary adversaries that we invented to give the machine learning algorithm more exercise and force it to get better.
 GANs for example ‘learn to generate realistic images by playing a game where a generator network has to make images that fool an object recognition network into thinking the fake images are real.’